-- (b) 20% Rule The total cost of building disassembly, repackaging, and non-recoverable building components, including typical foundation costs, must not exceed 20% of the purchase cost of the relocatable building.
-If the percentage is greater than 20%, then the facility is real property and follows real property project approval authorities.
-AR 420-1 Glossary. - (i) Foundations include blocking, footings, bearing plates, ring walls, and slabs.
+- (i) Foundations include blocking, footings, bearing plates, ring walls, and slabs.
 Foundations do not include construction cost of real property utilities, roads, sidewalks, parking, force protection, fencing, signage, lighting, and other site preparation (clearing, grubbing, ditching, drainage, filling, compacting, grading, and landscaping).
-AR 420-1 Glossary. - (c) Under the interim policy relocatable buildings may be used for no more than 6 years unless approved by ASA (I&E).13 - (d) If the costs do not exceed 20%, account for the buildings as personal property (use either O&M or Procurement funds, as appropriate). - (e) When properly classified as a personal property (unfunded construction costs, see section VII below), relocatable buildings must be funded "with Operation and Maintenance, Army funds or Other Procurement, Army (OPA) depending on the Expense-Investment Threshold contained in law for capital equipment purchase.
+AR 420-1 Glossary. - (ii) Standard time of use for a relocatable facility will not exceed 7 years.
+13 - (c) If the costs do not exceed 20%, account for the buildings as personal property (use either O&M or Procurement funds, as appropriate). - (d) When properly classified as a personal property (unfunded construction costs, see section VII below), relocatable buildings must be funded "with Operation and Maintenance, Army funds or Other Procurement, Army (OPA) depending on the Expense-Investment Threshold contained in law for capital equipment purchase.
 Whether the relocatables are procured to be stacked or installed individually, all the modules that comprise the relocatable building are a system.
 This includes the normal amenities or components one finds in buildings, plumbing, electrical systems, and heating ventilation and air condition, etc. It does not include furnishings or other attachments."
 ASA(I&E) RLB memo, (13 May 2009).